ffvybes/learnP/README.md

 # learnP
-my new git repo for learning python
+my new git repo for python